Supplemental Activities

 Field Trips

 Students will go on field trips as they become available, such as visiting Misericordia.
-Misericordia has a wide range of programs on campus and in the community to meet the diverse needs of persons with developmental disabilities.
+Misericordia has a wide range of programs on campus and in the community to meet the diverse needs of individuals with developmental disabilities.

 Students also attend a bereavement conference sponsored by University of Wisconsin-Madison’s Graduate Program in Genetic Counseling.
-Students from Northwestern, UW-Madison and the University of Minnesota program all come together in Madison for this one-day workshop.
+Students from Northwestern, UW-Madison and the University of Minnesota program all come together for this one-day workshop.

-The Center for Genetic Medicine sponsors several annual seminars for the public and scientific community (e.g., Silverstein lecture series, Scott lecture series, genetics seminars by Illinois Humanities).
+The Center for Genetic Medicine sponsors several annual seminars for the public and scientific community (e.g., Silverstein Lecture Series, Scott Lecture Series, genetics seminars by Illinois Humanities).

 Teaching Opportunities and Presentations

+Students have the opportunity to be involved in DNA Day activities.
 Each student is required to give one lay presentation to the public (high school or college students, community groups, public forums).
 The topics of these presentations have varied depending on the audience and needs.
 Past topics have included genetic counseling as a career, what is genetic counseling, the basics of genetics and inheritance and psychosocial issues in genetics.

 Journal Club meetings allow students and faculty to review current genetics journals and present recent articles of interest.
 In addition, they allow students to develop critical literature assessment and presentation skills, as well as to keep abreast of current developments in medical genetics.